hoytech/quadrable-solidity/README.md

 For optimistic roll-up applications, proofs only need to be supplied in the case a fraudulent action is detected.
 If the system is well designed, then game-theoretically the frequency of this should be "never".
 Because of this, typical gas costs aren't the primary concern.
 The bigger issue is the worst-case gas usage in the presence of [adversarially selected keys](#proof-bloating).
 If an attacker manages to make it so costly for the system to verify a fraud proof that it cannot be done within the block-gas limit (the maximum gas that a transaction can consume, at any cost), then there is an opportunity for fraud to be committed.

 Let's assume that an attacker can create colliding keyHashes up to a depth of 160 for every element to be proven.
 Each of these would be extremely computationally expensive -- on the same order as finding distinct private keys with colliding bitcoin/ethereum addresses.
 In this case, calldata+import+query+update would take around 800k gas for each value.
 At the time of this writing, the gas block limit is 12.5m, which suggests that around 15 of these worst-case scenario values could be verified.
 In order to leave a very wide security margin, this suggests that fraud-proof systems should try to use under 15 values for each unit of verification (assuming other gas costs are negligible).

+### Proof bloating

+Since the number of witnesses is proportional to the depth of the tree, given a nicely balanced tree the number of witnesses needed for a proof of one value is roughly the base-2 logarithm of the total number of nodes in the tree.
+Thanks to the beauty of logarithmic growth, this is usually quite manageable.
+A tree of a million records needs about 20 witnesses.
+A billion, 30.

+However, since our hashes are 256 bits long, in the worst case scenario we would need 255 witnesses.
+This happens when all the bits in two keyHashes are the same except for the last one (if *all* the bits were the same with two distinct keys, then records would get overwritten and the data structure would simply be broken).
+Fortunately, it is computationally expensive to find long shared hash prefixes.

+In fact, this is one of the reasons we make sure to hash keys before using them as paths in our tree.
+If users were able to present hashes of keys to be inserted into the DB without having to provide the corresponding preimages (unhashed versions), then they could deliberately put values into the DB that cause very long proofs to be generated (compare also to [DoS attacks based on hash collisions](https://lwn.net/Articles/474912/)).

+If keys can only be selected by trusted parties, then it may make sense to use special non-hash values for keys.
+This could considerably reduce proof overhead if values commonly requested together are given keys with common prefixes.
+Quadrable does not yet support this, but it could in the future (trivially, if keys are restricted to exactly 256 bits).

+So why are we worried about deep trees and their correspondingly larger proof sizes?
+The worst case overhead for proving a single value is around 8,000 bytes and a couple hundred calls to the hash function, which is of course trivial for modern networks and CPUs.
+The issue is that the proof size and computational overhead of verification is part of the security attack surface for some protocols.
+For instance, if in an [optimistic rollup](https://docs.ethhub.io/ethereum-roadmap/layer-2-scaling/optimistic_rollups/) system verifying a fraud proof requires more gas than is allowed in a single block, then an attacker can get away with fraudulent transactions.
+The best solution to this is to keep the fraud-proof units granular enough that even heavily bloated proofs can be verified with a [reasonable amount of gas](#gas-usage).
+Counter-intuitively, this also means it is important for verification code to be gas-efficient, even if it is expected to rarely be called during normal operation of the protocol.

+For a point of reference regarding how expensive it is to bloat proof sizes, at the time of writing Bitcoin block hashes start with about 75 leading 0 bits.
+Generating one of these earns about US $70,000.
+Unfortunately, for our situation we need to make a distinction.
+Bitcoin miners are specifically trying to generate block hashes with leading 0 bits (well, technically below a particular target value, but close enough).
+If somebody is trying to created bloated proofs, it may be sufficient to find *any* two keys with long hash prefixes.
+These attacks are easier because of the birthday effect, which is the observation that it's easier to find any two people with the same birthday than it is to find somebody with a specific birthday.

+Depending on the protocol though, there may be more value in generating partial collisions for particular keys.
+You can imagine an attacker specifically trying to bloat a victim key so as to cause annoyance or expense to people who verify this key frequently.

+There is a `quadb mineHash` command to help brute force search for a key that has a specific hash prefix.
+This is useful when writing tests for Quadrable, so that you can build up the exact tree you need.

+One interesting consequence of the caching optimisation that makes sparse merkle trees possible is that it is unnecessary to send empty sub-tree witnesses along with a proof.
+A single bit suffices to indicate whether a provided witness should be used, or a default hash instead.
+The nice thing about this is that finding a single long shared keyHash prefix for two keys doesn't really bloat the proof size that much (but it does still increase the hashing overhead).
+To fully saturate the path, you need partial collisions at every depth.
+Unfortunately, exponential growth works *against* us here.
+To find an N-1 bit prefix collision is only half the work of finding an N bit one (in the specific victim key case).
+Summing the repeated fraction indicates that saturating the witnesses only approximately doubles an attacker's work (and in the birthday attack case they might get this as a free side effect).